mca91/ITEWR_DC_Course/chapter2.md

 Let us have another look on the results of the Breusch-Pagan test.

 We have printed the test function's ouput.

 Which statement is correct?
+(Remember: You may use the console in the panel on the right)

 `studentized Breusch-Pagan test`<br>